CityofToronto/bdit_data-sources/volumes/miovision/README.md

 This query checks for duplicate records in the `raw_data` table.
 This can also be modified to be used in the `volumes` table.

+The data in `raw_data` also occasionally includes volumes with invalid movements.
+An example would be a WB thru movement on an EB one-way street such as Adelaide.
+Run [`select-invalid_movements_tmc.sql`](sql/select-invalid_movements_tmc.sql) to look for invalid volumes that may need to be deleted.
+Alter the query as necessary to select the movements from `raw_data`.

 ## 8. Current Issues and Tasks

 * [Create a crossover table for the UIDs](https://github.com/CityofToronto/bdit_data-sources/issues/137)